bouchaet/zwomaker/readme.md

 ZwoMaker does not copy your file to your Zwift account.
 You have to follow [these instructions](https://support.zwift.com/hc/en-us/articles/115005558866?utm_source=ericschlange&utm_campaign=zwift_cycling_affiliate_ericschlange_apr19&utm_medium=affiliate) to make them available on your device.
-Once there are copied to one of your device, Zwift will synchronize them to all your other devices.
+Once there are copied to one of your device, Zwift will synchronize them to all your devices.

 ## Spec file ##

 The spec file is a simple text file.
-Each line will be parsed and converted to an Zwift xml element.
-The pace are enter as % of your 1 mile PR.
+Each line will be parsed and converted to an Zwift XML element.
+The pace are written as % of your 1 mile best time.
-The following element are supported:
+The following tags are supported:

 |Tag|Description|Format|Example|
 |---|---|---|---|